philou/philou.github.com/source/about-me/index.markdown

 Mainstream agile methods like Scrum or Kanban, lacking the technical foundations of XP, fall short of their promises.
 At the same time, few teams fall in the original pre-requisites of XP.

 I have successfully used XP in unforeseen contexts like remote work, R&D projects, and large teams.
-Today, I help teams to become hyper productive and sustainable by adapting coding, tooling, organization & collaboration habits from XP to their very special context.
+Today, I help teams to reach sustainable productivity by adapting coding, tooling, organization & collaboration habits from XP to their very special context.

 Finally, I love doing side projects, from wannabe businesses to open source.